0xsyr0/Red-Team-Playbooks/Kickoff/Kickoff.md

 ## Penetration Testing Kit (PTK)

 * Has the PTK been deployed yet?
-If not, can it be dropped at the latest final business day before we start with our assessment?
+If not, can it be dropped at the latest final business day before we start with our engagement?
 This is necessary to ensure that no issues arising during the deployment.
 * Does the PTK run on a laptop/workstation or in a vSphere environment?
 * If deployed on a laptop/workstation, has the virtual NIC been configured to be in "Bridged Mode"?
 * Dies the PTK have full access to all hosts in scope of the network?